prantlf/ovai/README.md

 ```
 ❯ curl localhost:22434/api/embed -d '{
-  "model": "textembedding-gecko@003",
+  "model": "gemini-embedding-001",
-  "input": ["Half-orc is the best race for a barbarian."]
+  "input": ["Half-orc is the best race for a barbarian."],
+  "dimensionality": 768
 }'

 { "embeddings": [[0.05424513295292854, -0.023687424138188362, ...]] }